Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

 <img class="common_img" src="../_static/media/chapter_8/section_5/image9.png"  />

 :::{Note}
- After entering the line number of the code, press “Shift+G” to go to the corresponding position.
+ After entering the line number of the code, press "**Shift+G**" to go to the corresponding position.
 (The line number of the code shown in the figure is for reference only, please refer to the actual situation.)
 :::

-(4) Press “i” to enter the editing mode.
+(4) Press "**i**" to enter the editing mode.

 <img class="common_img" src="../_static/media/chapter_8/section_5/image10.png"  />